accesslabs-dev/bna-website/content/english/blog/post-1.md

 ## AI or LLM?
 Understanding the difference

-Simplifying as much as I can:
+In simple terms:

 - AI = broader concept.
 Exists for decades and it's in our lives for a while, like: Alexa / Siri, Instagram recommending stuff you said 5 minutes ago, Google Translator, [Boston Dynamics building robots](https://www.youtube.com/watch?v=Rdm2ggtFvmQ) since the 90's and to end this endless list [predicting cancer in 2015 - yes, 9 years ago, maybe I'm bald now - by using machine learning to analyze photos](https://www.sciencedirect.com/science/article/pii/S2001037014000464)
 - LLM = a _reaaaally small portion of AI_.
 It's using one method of AI to complete one single task: **predicting words based on a provided context** :smile:.

-Text to speech (vice-versa), image generation are not LLMs either.
-Just more pieces of AI.
+Text-to-speech and image generation are other AI methods but not LLMs.

-If you are interested in how those other AI methods work, let us know!
+If you're interested in how these other AI methods work, let us know!

 ## How LLMs Work?

-Before going deeper on how they work, just a cool curiosity:
+Before diving into the details, here's a cool fact:

 What if I told you that the mathematical and statistical foundations of LLMs exist for decades?

 > They do.
 > LLMs rely on Markov chains, Bayesian inference and neural networks.
 All of them are there for years.
-> What really made a difference those past few years was having GPUs and TPUs.
+> What really made a difference those past few years was having GPUs and TPUs (Graphics Processing Units and Tensor Processing Units).
 Those enabled the ability to train a LLM with massive datasets and, equally important, computing your response in near real-time!

 Also, this enabled more complex math and statistical operations and developments too!

 But now, LLM 101:

-1. Get MASSIVE datasets (I see you Reddit selling data for everyone);
+1. **MASSIVE datasets** (I see you Reddit selling data for everyone);
-2. Get all the calculations in place, that means: how a computer will breakdown the texts of the dataset - tokens, how tokens will be transformed into vectors and matrices full of numbers and how the probabibility of token x given context y;
+2. **Calculations**.
+How a computer will breakdown the texts of the dataset - tokens, how tokens will be transformed into vectors and matrices full of numbers and how the probabibility of token x given context y will be calculated;
-3. Train the massive dataset.
+3. **Training the model**.
 Now you know the probability of each token x given context y;

 Now you participate!

-4. You will open chatGPT and input a question;
+4. **User input**: You will open chatGPT and input a question;
-5. All the calculations will take place.
-First of all, Open(not so open)AI will break your question into tokens --> this is called **tokenization**;
+5. **Tokenization**: All the calculations will take place.
+First of all, Open(not so open)AI will break your question into tokens;
-6. Afterwards, **embedding** will happen which is transforming those tokens into the vectors and matrices.
+6. **Embedding**: Transforming those tokens into the vectors and matrices.
 Your question will start to looking like this:
    ![embedding](/images/embedding.png)
    _[from really cool video to explain how LLM works](https://www.youtube.com/watch?v=wjZofJX0v4M)_
-7. And then the actual inference or "probability of token x given your question y" is calculated.
+7. **Inference**: Calculating "probability of token x given your question y".
 Basically your embedded matrix will be multiplied by a terribly large matrix that represents the trained model and will have the n closest tokens to your question;
-8. Redo it until you have an answer;
+8. **Do it over and over**: Redo it until you have an answer;
-9. Unembed the response, cause I hope no one here has become an AI and now is reading vectors on the street.
+9. **Unembedding**: Unembed the response, _tokens_ stiil need to be transformed into works, cause I hope no one here has already become an AI and now is reading vectors on the street.

 ## What I should look for a LLM?